impres-lab/leafkin/README.md

 # leafkin
-leafkin is an R-library to perform the calculations required for kinematic analysis of monocot leaves.
-The R-library is accompanied by a publication in Quantitative Plant Biology and can be found through the following DOI: XXXXXXXX
+leafkin is an R package to perform the calculations required for kinematic analysis of monocot leaves.
+The R package is accompanied by a publication in Quantitative Plant Biology and can be found through the following DOI: XXXXXXXX

 ## Abstract: